sameeriqbal/TODO/readme.md

 Used Async-Await or promises for async error handling which allows freeing the main code path from dealing with errors in every function

 # v.
 Document API
-For reusability and for collabrative development i documented all of my apis using POSTMAN.
+For testing and collabrative development i documented all of my apis using POSTMAN.

-#vi.
+# vi.
 Security Best Practices
 1- Rate limiting is implemented in application so it avoid from being overwhelmed by too many requests at the same time (DOS attack).
 2- App is using secure headers to prevent attackers from using common attacks like cross-site scripting (XSS), clickjacking and other malicious attacks.
 These is configured using helmet module.
 3-Validated incoming JSON schemas of request body and header.
-4- Extracted secrets from config files which is in gitignore
+4- Extracted secrets from config files which are in gitignore

+# vii.
+Testing And Quality